-A Diagnostic Medical Sonographer, also known as a sonographer, utilizes a transducer, which uses sound waves to obtain images of various organs and tissues in the body.
-Students will be prepared to perform abdominal, superficial, gynecological, obstetrical, and vascular ultrasounds.
-The DMS program is a full-time, four-semester program, excluding the year-one program required courses.
+A Diagnostic Medical Sonographer utilizes a transducer that emits high-frequency sound waves to obtain images of various organs and tissues in the body.
+Students will be prepared to perform abdominal, small parts, gynecological, and obstetrical ultrasounds.
+Additional instruction in vascular sonography is provided concurrently to broaden the knowledge and experience and prepare the students for a variety of ultrasound examinations.
+The DMS program is four consecutive semesters, excluding the required program prerequisites, starting every fall.
 The first two semesters of the program consist of classroom and scanning lab instruction on the Bismarck State College campus in the Health Sciences building.
 The final two semesters are a seven-month clinical ultrasound internship where students get in-field experience, utilizing the skills gained from the synchronous theory and lab courses.
 The clinical affiliate is a third-party entity into which the students are placed.

 Students interested in entering the DMS program should have a strong background in science, especially in anatomy and physiology and physics.
 Successful students have a strong sense of responsibility, patience, and manual dexterity.